Surreal Effects Mannex are a range of distinctive and decorative course textured effect finishes delivered with tough polyester thermosetting powder.

 It is ideal for use:

-Surreal Effects Mannex is only suitable for coastal environments >100m from the high tide line and are NOT suitable in strongly acidic environments so PH must be >5.
+Surreal Effects Mannex is only suitable for coastal environments >100m from the high tide line and are NOT suitable in strongly acidic or caustic environments so PH must be >5 and <9.

 Developed for use over various substrates including steel and aluminium on interior applications Examples include: interior furniture and storage equipment, electrical cabinets other industrial metal products such as bicycles, garden tools, lawn mowers, and automotive components.
 Consult Dulux for the most appropriate Surreal Effects product for your end use.